Nvelop

 Purchase Order

-What was ordered: items, quantities, prices, terms
+What was ordered: items, quantities, prices, and agreed terms.

 2